MikeyMoore/DBCminiQueryChallenge/README.md

 challenge.
 You are, however, encouraged to read the jQuery code, get inspired.
 You will be using the browser console to test your code.

+**IMPORTANT**: You should **not** double-click on the `index.html` file to open it.
+You will want to have an actual web server "host" the file for you.
+The Python language comes with a built-in simple web server which will serve your `index.html` page.
+Open a terminal window and from within the directory with `index.html` in it type: `python -m SimpleHTTPServer`.

+This will start a, uh, simple http server on port 8000.
+If ever you need to server something quickly, it's worth knowing about this particular bit of Python awesomeness.

 Read [Module Pattern chapter of Javascript Design Patterns][mod]